 So, is PGT-A recommended for every couple regardless of women’s age?

 The answer is a big resounding NO. The data collected by Society of Assisted Reproductive Technology (2015) revealed that PGT-A is only helpful for women aged 35 years and above which further proves that women who are older have lower chance of pregnancy and/or delivering a healthy baby.

 In contrast, Preimplantation genetic testing for monogenic/single gene disorder (PGT-M) refers specifically to when one or both genetic parents have a known genetic abnormality and testing is performed on an embryo to determine if it also carries the genetic abnormality.

 Because only unaffected embryos are transferred to the uterus for implantation, PGT-M provides an alternative to current post-conception diagnostic procedures (i.e. amniocentesis or chorionic villus sampling), which are frequently followed by the difficult decision of pregnancy termination if results are unfavourable.
-PGT-M is presently the only options available to avoid having a child affected with a genetic disease prior to implantation.
+PGT-M is presently the only option available to avoid having a child affected with a genetic disease prior to implantation.
 It is an attractive means of preventing heritable genetic disease, thereby eliminating the dilemma of pregnancy termination following unfavourable prenatal diagnosis.

 Genetic testing to diagnose embryos with known genetic disorder is now known as Preimplantation Genetic Testing for Monogenic Disorder (PGT-M).

-if a man and/or woman has a known genetic disorder (eg : Thalasemia) and are trying to conceive, they can opt for PGT-M to reduce the risk of pregnancy with the inherited genetic disorder.
+if a man and/or woman has a known genetic disorder (eg : Thalassemia) and are trying to conceive, they can opt for PGT-M to reduce the risk of pregnancy with the inherited genetic disorder.